-Note: Project funding agreements between the MSBA and the City for the DeBerry-Homer, Milton Bradley, and Science and Technology school projects have yet to be finalized, so they have been left off the above list.
+Note: Project funding agreements between the MSBA and the City for the DeBerry-Homer, Indian Orchard, Sumner Ave., and Fredrick Harris projects have not yet been completed, and final budgets are pending.

 The City will continue this strategic use of federal, state, private and City funding as we make decisions about future debt issuances.